sujith-eag/Learning_Journey/Java/J 13 multithreaded.md

 ___

 A thread can be in one of several states.
 It can be running.

 It can be ready to run as soon as it gets CPU time.

 A running thread can be suspended, which is a temporary halt to its execution.

 It can later be resumed.

 A thread can be blocked when waiting for a resource.

 A thread can be terminated, in which case its execution ends and cannot be resumed.

 Along with thread-based multitasking comes the need for a special type of feature called synchronization, which allows the execution of threads to be coordinated in certain well-defined ways.

-Java has a complete subsystem devoted to synchronization,
+Java has a complete subsystem devoted to synchronization.

 ___